C-574/PhotonVM/docs/manual/integration-guide.md

 # C++ Integration Guide
 This page describes how the Photon scripting language can be integrated into any C++ project.
-No additional librarys are required except for the C++ standard library.
+No additional libraries are required except for the C++ standard library.
 The process of integrating and customizing Photon with your own project will be described in the following sections.

 To use Photon simply include the ``PhotonVM.h`` header file where it is needed.
 In **one** of the C++ files write the following line before `#include "PhotonVM.h`:
 ``` cpp